deep-entertainment/escoria-ink-bridge/README.md

 Please use the [deep entertainment issue tracker](https://github.com/deep-entertainment/issues/issues) if you encounter any problems or require features.

+This addon uses and bundles [inkgd](https://github.com/ephread/inkgd), which is a pure GDScript implementation of ink.

 ## Installation

 Install the addon using the Godot asset library and activate it in the